Anuj3366/Password-Management-System/README.md

    ```
    Please select an option:
-   To exit, type 'exit' or '0'.
-You can also type 'exit' at any time to return to this menu.
+   To exit, type Anything or 0.
+You can also type "exit" at any time to return to this menu.
    1. Save a new password (Press 1).
    2. View an existing stored password (Press 2).
    3. Generate a new strong password (Press 3).
    ```

 3. Choose an option by entering the corresponding number and following the prompts.

+4. Next there will be various prompts according to the choice you made or value you entered, but I warn you to first read instructions only and then continue forward.

 ## Features